runisland/meteor-ionic4/package/README.md

 1. Create a `packages` folder at the root of your Meteor project.
 2. Create a subfolder in it to host your local version of this package.
 E.g. name it "`meteor-ionic4`".
-3. Copy the content of the `package` subfolder of the `runisland:ionic4` package repository this "`meteor-ionic4`" subfolder.
+3. Copy the content of the `package` subfolder of the `runisland:ionic4` package repository into this "`meteor-ionic4`" subfolder.
 4. Navigate to this subfolder and execute the build script, so that it retrieves the Ionic4 assets:

 ```bash